 How is a HACCP Risk Assessment Matrix different from other risk assessment tools?

-A HACCP risk assessment matrix differs from other risk assessment tools by focusing specifically on hazards related to food safety.
+A HACCP risk assessment matrix differs from other risk assessment tools by focusing specifically on hazards related to food quality and safety.
 It uses a systematic approach to identify, evaluate, and control potential food production and processing risks.

 Can a HACCP Risk Assessment Matrix be used in any industry, or is it specific to the food industry?